MSc Dip Couns MBACP (Accredited) QTS

 When someone suggested I try therapy to help me make sense of this difficult time, initially I didn’t really see how it could help.
 However, as time went on I began to realise that many of my current behaviours and responses to events were not only contributing to my problems, but were unconsciously driven by events in my past which needed to be worked through in current time to free me from their negative influence.
 One thing I discovered was that the past looks different as we change in the present.
 Looking back, I can also see this as a turning point in my life when - amongst other things - I learned to set boundaries around perceived never-ending demands on my time and energy.

 With time my health began to improve to the point where I was able to contemplate a return to work albeit in an adapted capacity.
-Having personally benefitted so much from therapy, I wanted to be able to help others in a similar way so began the long and arduous training pathway to becoming a fully qualified therapist.
+Having personally benefitted so much from therapy, I wanted to be able to help others in a similar way so began the long training pathway to becoming a fully qualified therapist.
 There is in my experience, no greater privilege than to be the recipient of others’ confidences and nothing more rewarding than working in partnership with clients to unpick blockages to freer and more functional, lives and relationships.

 Most of my teaching career was spent working with young people who were school refusing or mentally unwell or with high-functioning Autism which means I am skilled at working empathically with both adults (couples or individuals) and adolescents.
-Teaching is something I still like to do though these days it is teaching counselling skills to adults.
-I am also a qualified Trainer, Clinical Supervisor and Group Facilitator.

 Having previously specialised in working with school refusers, I have established several School Counselling Services, successfully increasing both uptake and engagement levels by 80% as compared with the national average of 30%.